-Any Subcontractor personnel possessing, suspected of using or being under the influence of alcohol or an illegal or mind-altering substance while on the site shall be (1) immediately removed from the worksite for evaluation, and (2) if suspicions are confirmed, permanently removal from the project / worksite to the extent permitted by local law,
+Any Subcontractor personnel possessing, suspected of using or being under the influence of alcohol or an illegal or mind-altering substance while on the site shall be (1) immediately removed from the worksite for evaluation, and (2) if suspicions are confirmed, permanently removal from the project / worksite.

 To the extent permitted by local law, if Subcontractor personnel demonstrate impaired behavior, the individual in question will be asked to submit to evaluation which may include a Breathalyzer or other test(s) at an occupational clinic.
-Any person found to be legally impaired will be immediately and permanently removed from the project/worksite, if permitted by local law
+Any person found to be legally impaired will be immediately and permanently removed from the project/worksite.
+Refusal to submit to evaluation will result in the immediate and permanent removal of the person from the project/worksite.

-VII. .SMOKING AND TOBACCO PRODUCTS
+VII.
+SMOKING AND TOBACCO PRODUCTS